RufeeColada/css-portfolio/README.md

-It's a fake website like "Tinder" but for dogs to showcase CSS.
+It's a fake website- Think "Tinder" for dogs, its purpose is to showcase CSS from the class I am taking.